Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Summary and Conclusions

+Around this new random projection, we built the SPAR ensemble method with a data-driven threshold selection using cross-validation.
+In an extensive simulation study we compare SPAR to different methods employing random projections as well as with other sparse and dense methods we show that the proposed method achieves the best all-around prediction as well as variable ranking performance across the scenarios, proving that it is a viable option, especially in cases where it is not clear how sparse the problem is in practice.
+We also notice that SPAR's prediction performance is comparable to the cross-validated SPAR CV, however, SPAR CV shows better performance in terms of variable ranking.
+In applications where computationally fast prediction is the main task, SPAR without cross-validation can be employed without notable loss in prediction ability.

 This methodology can be extended to non-linear (or robust) regression by employing non-linear (or robust) methods, such as generalized linear models or Gaussian processes, in the marginal models instead of OLS.
-Possible future work also includes finding a similar adaption of conventional random projections useful for classification tasks.
+Possible future work also includes extending the work for classification tasks.

-\section{Declarations}
+Finally, we saw that variable selection remains a difficult task in high-dimensional regression for all considered methods.
+Our proposed method SPAR exhibits a low precision and high recall in sparse settings, showing that it tends to use too many variables in the procedure (see Figures~\ref{fig:Prec_cov_settings} and ~\ref{fig:Rec_cov_settings} in Appendix).
+How to modify the method to detect the right degree of sparsity remains an open problem, if such a degree can even be determined in real-world problems.

+\paragraph*{Computational Details} All code to reproduce the simulation study and all other experiments, Figures and Tables can be found in the GitHub repository \url{https://github.com/RomanParzer/SPAR_Paper_Figures_Code}.

+\paragraph*{Declarations}

 Roman Parzer and Laura Vana-Gür acknowledge funding from the Austrian Science Fund (FWF) for the project ``High-dimensional statistical learning: New methods to advance economic and sustainability policies'' (ZK 35), jointly carried out by WU Vienna University of Economics and Business, Paris Lodron University Salzburg, TU Wien, and the Austrian Institute of Economic Research (WIFO).